 Muga Prado Enea Gran Reserva Rioja 2010 – $69.67

 With a Parker rating of 97, the Muga Prado Enea Gran Reserva Rioja is a palate-pleaser that can be enjoyed immediately, or after it has gotten even better with age.
 Made from a varietal of 80% Tempranillo, 20% Garnacha, Mazuelo and Graciano, this wine is aged 16 months in American oak vats and 36 months in French oak casks.
-From Rioja, Spain, this black-cherry colored wine produces notes of cinnamon, cedarwood and vanilla, following a first impression of rich blackberry.
+From Rioja, Spain, this black-cherry colored wine produces notes of cinnamon, cedarwood, and vanilla, following the first impression of rich blackberry.
 Available now at WiredforWine.com.

 For more online information about wines, please visit Sokolin Wines.